HARLEY-DAVIDSON PRESENTS NEW MODELS AND NEW TECHNOLOGIES FOR 2020

 LOW RIDER S GALLERY

-“In 2020, our portfolio is broader than ever before.”
-Harley-Davidson Motor Company 3700 W. Juneau Ave., PO Box 653, Milwaukee WI 53201 NEWS The Harley-Davidson LiveWire: a completely new motorcycle experience The LiveWire is a completely new, electrically powered motorcycle.
-It is as fascinating as it is powerful and offers an extremely dynamic driving experience, an impressive design and the incomparable feeling of a real Harley-Davidson.
+„In 2020, our portfolio is broader than ever before.“ Harley-Davidson Motor Company 3700 W. Juneau Ave, P.O.
+Box 653, Milwaukee WI 53201 NEWS The Harley-Davidson LiveWireA completely new motorcycle experience The LiveWire is a completely new, electrically powered motorcycle.
+It is as fascinating as it is powerful and offers an extremely dynamic riding experience, an impressive design and the incomparable feeling of a genuine Harley-Davidson.

-Low Rider S (FXLRS) • Displacement: 1868 cm3 • Power: 69 kW (94 HP) at 5,020 rpm • Max. torque: 155 Nm at 3,000 rpm • Recommended retail price Germany: from 19,795 euros plus transport and Set-up fee (560 euros) • Recommended retail price Austria: from 23,695 euros including transport and set-up fee • Guarantee: 4 years • Expected availability in Germany/Austria: October 2019
+Low Rider S (FXLRS) - Displacement: 1868 cm3 - Power: 69 kW (94 hp) at 5,020 rpm - Max.
+Torque: 155 Nm at 3,000 rpm - Recommended retail price Germany: from 19,795 euros plus transport and bodywork fee (560 euros) - Recommended retail price Austria: from 23,695 euros incl. transport and bodywork fee - Warranty: 4 years - Estimated availability in Germany/Austria: October 2019

 The LiveWire 2020

-LiveWire (ELW) • Power: 78 kW (106 HP) at 11,000 rpm • Max. torque: 116 Nm • Range: 158 km (WMTC test cycle, combined range) • Recommended retail price Germany: from 32,995 euros (plus transport costs and installation fee of 560 euros) • Recommended retail price Austria: from 33,390 euros (including transport and installation fee) • Guarantee: 4 years (5 years for the main battery RESS (Rechargeable Energy Storage System)) • Expected availability in Germany/Austria : November 2019
+LiveWire (ELW) - Power: 78 kW (106 hp) at 11,000 rpm - Max. torque: 116 Nm - Range: 158 km (WMTC test cycle, combined range) Torque: 116 Nm - Range: 158 km (WMTC test cycle, combined range) - Recommended retail price Germany: from 32,995 euros (plus transport and bodywork fee of 560 euros) - Recommended retail price Austria: from 33,390 euros (incl. transport and bodywork fee) - Warranty: 4 years (5 years on the main battery RESS (Rechargeable Energy Storage System)) - Expected availability in Germany/Austria: November 2019

-Harley Davidson Tri Glide
+Harley-Davidson Tri Glide

 TRI GLIDE GALLERY

-CVO Tri Glide (FLHTCUTGSE) • Displacement: 1923 cm3 • Power: 80 kW (109 HP) at 5,450 rpm • Max. torque: 168 Nm at 3,500 rpm • Recommended retail price Germany: from 53,495 euros plus transport and Set-up fee (1,260 euros) • Recommended retail price Austria: from 63,395 euros including transport and set-up fee • Guarantee: 4 years • Expected availability in Germany/Austria: October 2019
+CVO Tri Glide (FLHTCUTGSE) - Displacement: 1923 cm3 - Power: 80 kW (109 hp) at 5,450 rpm - Max.
+Torque: 168 Nm at 3,500 rpm - Recommended retail price Germany: from EUR 53,495 plus transport and bodywork fee (EUR 1,260) - Recommended retail price Austria: from EUR 63,395 incl. transport and bodywork fee - Warranty: 4 years - Estimated availability in Germany/Austria: October 2019

 Harley-Davidson Road Glide Limited 2020